 - Anyone considering Drupal should have at least a basic knowledge of HTML, PHP and other common web programming languages.
 You don’t need to be an expert necessarily, but being able to troubleshoot error messages and identify code problems will be a HUGE benefit.

-- If your website begins to evolving beyond a simple business site, then you’ll need to have (or hire) technical expertise.
+- If your website begins to evolve beyond a simple business site, then you’ll need to have (or hire) technical expertise.
 Because need to make sure it continues to run smoothly.
 Finding someone with advanced knowledge of Drupal’s steep learning curve, may prove difficult.

 Joomla is the second most popular platform.
 Of the three it is actually the only CMS, because technically WordPress is geared up more for blogging, and Drupal is a content management framework.
 It’s powerful enough to run most websites, and it doesn’t require the same level of technical experience as Drupal does either.
 As the second most used CMS, Joomla also has over 6000 plugins and themes available to choose from.
 So customizing the look and feel of your site shouldn’t be problem.